jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) as to the candidate’s condition; and
   (b) that, in the practitioner’s opinion, the candidate is incapacitated within the meaning of section 151A.
 (5) The application—
-  (a) must be submitted to the Returning Officer or, as the case requires, the Electoral Commission—
+  (a) must be submitted to the Electoral Commission—
     (i) as soon as practicable after the candidate becomes incapacitated; and (ii) before the declaration of the result of the poll; and (b) may be submitted by hand, post, or electronically.

 ### 153H How application under section 153G to be dealt with
-(1) On receiving an application made under subsection (1) of section 153G, the Returning Officer or, as the case requires, the Electoral Commission must, without delay, determine whether or not the candidate became incapacitated in the circumstances set out in that subsection.
+(1) On receiving an application made under subsection (1) of section 153G, the Electoral Commission must, without delay, determine whether or not the candidate became incapacitated in the circumstances set out in that subsection.
-(2) For the purpose of making a determination under subsection (1), the Returning Officer or Electoral Commission may make any inquiries, and seek any assistance (including, without limitation, expert medical assistance), that the Returning Officer or Electoral Commission considers necessary.
+(2) For the purpose of making a determination under subsection (1), the Electoral Commission may make any inquiries, and seek any assistance (including, without limitation, expert medical assistance), that the Electoral Commission considers necessary.
-(3) If, before the declaration of the result of the poll, the Returning Officer or Electoral Commission determines that the candidate became incapacitated in the circumstances set out in section 153G(1), the Returning Officer or Electoral Commission must cancel the candidate’s nomination.
+(3) If, before the declaration of the result of the poll, the Electoral Commission determines that the candidate became incapacitated in the circumstances set out in section 153G(1), the Electoral Commission must cancel the candidate’s nomination.
-(4) If the Returning Officer or Electoral Commission has not made a determination under subsection (1) before the declaration of the result of the poll, the application is to be treated as having been declined.
+(4) If the Electoral Commission has not made a determination under subsection (1) before the declaration of the result of the poll, the application is to be treated as having been declined.
-(5) As soon as practicable after making a determination under subsection (1), the Returning Officer or Electoral Commission must inform the applicant or applicants of that determination.
+(5) As soon as practicable after making a determination under subsection (1), the Electoral Commission must inform the applicant or applicants of that determination.

 **Candidates’ meetings**